-- Pedestrian access will be restricted to the east side of 68th Ave NE for most of the construction period.
+- Pedestrian access has been restricted to the east side of 68th Ave NE for most of the construction period.
 Cars will need to share the lane with bicyclists.

 - Boat traffic underneath the bridge will temporarily be closed for 15-minute periods in coordination with the U.S. Coast Guard during in-water work.
-During popular community events, such as Seafair, the City will continue to work with the U.S. Coast Guard to determine how to best accommodate access.
+During popular community events the City will continue to work with the U.S. Coast Guard to determine how to best accommodate access.

-- Nighttime access under the bridge may be restricted for up to 10 hours at a time during the summer months (fish windows; see "Why will it take three years to build the new bridge?"
+- Nighttime access under the bridge may be restricted for up to 10 hours at a time during the summer months (see "Why will it take three years to build the new bridge?"
 FAQ).

-- During the months of July and August of 2020, 2021, 2022 and periodically at other times throughout the year, the parking stalls on the east side of the boat launch lot (the east half of the Dept. of Fish and Wildlife-managed lot on the west side of 68th) will be used for construction and unavailable for parking.
+- During the months of July and August of 2020, 2021, 2022, and periodically at other times throughout the year, the parking stalls on the east side of the boat launch lot (the east half of the Department of Fish and Wildlife-managed lot on the west side of 68th Ave NE) will be used for construction and unavailable for parking.
 Vehicles and trailers will need to park in the available right-of-way on 68th Ave NE and NE 175th St, west of 68th.

-- The access road under the bridge that connects the Kenmore Boat Launch and Rhododendron Park will be closed until Fall 2022.
+- The access road under the bridge that connects the Kenmore Boat Launch and Rhododendron Park has been closed until Fall 2022.